Critical Care & International Air Ambulance

-Air Medical Transport with its worldwide network alliance offers medically configured fixed wing air ambulance transportation, operated by DOT, EASA and FAA Part 135 licensed air carriers.
-These Mobile Intensive Care Units (MICU) airplanes and jets are staffed with specialized flight physiology-trained critical care personnel, Advanced Life Support (ALS) equipment and medical stretchers.
-We offer our clients more options for air ambulance and aeromedical transportation based on their requirements and needs when choosing our service.
+Air Medical Transport, through its global network alliance, provides medically configured fixed-wing air ambulance transportation operated by FAA Part 135 and EASA-certified fixed-wing air ambulance operators.
+These aircraft function as Mobile Intensive Care Units (MICU), or ICU-equipped air ambulances, staffed by specialized flight-physiology-trained critical care personnel, Advanced Life Support (ALS) equipment, and medical stretchers.
+We offer clients comprehensive options for air medical transport tailored to their specific requirements.

 Air Medical Transport Dedicated Flight Coordinator Specialists